 Young people may feel that a lack of experience or confidence is a problem.
 But employers understand and value the benefits young people bring to the workplace.
 These include:

 - fewer obligations and greater availability

 When employers are asked what they look for younger workers, one thing they always say is that you must be work ready.
-What do employers mean by that?

 Getting work ready

 To be work ready, employers say that these 5 things help:

 - Gets along with colleagues